noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-14-best-practices-version-control.md

 or you have one repository with non-NOAA collaborators, the forking workflow may suit your needs better.

-Software versioning and Github Releases
+Software versioning and GitHub Releases
 ---------------------------------------

 The standard for software versioning is [semantic